adstuart/azure-vwan-asa/README.md

 > I.e. The On-Prem device/firewall can be configured with a single tunnel, and even if there is a failure in Azure, service will resume automatically after the standby nodes takes over.
 This is an important point in the context of Cisco ASA, as we will see later.

+> This failover behaviour within active/standby includes both the tunnel PiP failover, as well as any associated BGP speaker endpoint within Azure (i.e. your BGP sessions will come back online automagically)

 > NB.
 Azure Virtual WAN does not support Active/standby deployment type

 **Active/Active**

 ![](images/2022-09-26-08-27-35.png)

-With regular VPN Gateways we also have the option of running the underlying nodes A/A, wherein the remote On-Prem device builds multiple tunnels to Azure (to multiple PiPs).
+With regular VPN Gateways we also have the option of running the underlying nodes A/A, wherein the remote On-Prem device builds multiple tunnels to active Azure endpoints (to multiple PiPs).
 This has benefits in terms of failover flexibility and throughput.
 Azure Virtual WAN VPN function **always runs in active/active mode**.

 However, this A/A design comes with one large consideration that is implied by the diagram, your On-Prem device must build multiple tunnels that are always active, and again this has impact on our Cisco ASA design when using BGP as we will talk about later.